If you’re interested in becoming a judge, read on to learn more about how to do so!

 Within the next decade, there will only be about 1,900 judgeship openings across the nation, with no projected job growth.
 The majority of these openings will be for state court judges.

 Regardless of these stats, however, it’s still possible to secure a judgeship if you have the right experience, connections, and dedication!
-Throughout the nine plus years it will take to become a judge, it’s essential you continue networking and searching for opportunities to expand your skill set and stand out amongst other applicants.
+Throughout the nine plus years it will take to pursue a career as a judge, it’s essential you continue networking and searching for opportunities to expand your skill set and stand out amongst other applicants.

-For any remaining questions on how to become a judge, read on to find your answers!
+For any remaining questions, read on to find your answers!

-No, the process of becoming a judge itself is extensive and difficult.
-Aspiring judges must complete a JD and have several years of experience before considering becoming a judge.
+No, the process of pursuing a career as a judge itself is extensive and difficult.
+Aspiring judges must complete a JD and have several years of experience before considering a career as a judge.
 Judgeships are also highly competitive and limited, making obtaining this career challenging.

 Once an attorney obtains a judgeship, the job requires complete impartialness, thorough knowledge of the law, and excellent critical thinking and analytical skills to interpret evidence correctly.